- UCAS Code: N500

 Why this course?

-This course will help you develop the skills for a variety of marketing and management careers.
+Our BA in Marketing course will help you develop the skills for a variety of marketing and management careers.
 You’ll understand customer requirements, added-value products and services and the role of communications in customer satisfaction.

 Create your own course